LefterisMantas/tourism-statistics/README.md

 # tourism-statistics
-Principles of Programming Languages project which involves databases handling and csv files reading and writing
+Principles of Programming Languages project which involves databases handling and csv files reading and writing along with data visualization.

 This project's aim was to download and store data from https://www.statistics.gr/ a website with statistic information about Greece.
 The purpose was to find data refering to years' 2011-2015 tourism in Greece, store them into a database and do the correct queries to retrieve spesific information and plots, which are stored not only as csv files, but also as plots.